Source Controlλ︎

 Gitλ︎

-Git is the defacto tool to manage code and other text artifacts of a project.
+Git is the defacto tool to manage code and other artifacts of a project.

-Git uses a distributed model for sharing changes which also encourages branching to support easily experimenting with changes.
+Git uses a distributed model for sharing changes and also encourages branching to support easily experimentation.

 Emoji guide for commit messages and pull requests